Tort vs No-Fault Insurance: Which System Does Your State Use?

 Don't Let the Savings Fool You

-The annual savings from limited tort often amount to $100–$200.
+The annual savings from limited tort can range from $100–$350+ depending on your insurer and location.
 A single moderate accident where you can't claim pain and suffering could cost you thousands more than you ever saved.
 Review this decision carefully at every renewal.

 Compare Car Insurance Rates in Ohio